Save thousands in 3 simple steps!

 We compare the best EFM providers in the UK and put you in touch with the top 3.
 This means you don’t have to be harassed for weeks by numerous sales calls/emails & can trust you have the best options on the market.

 The obvious reason people do comparisons for anything in life is to save money and EFM leased lines are not an exception to this.
-However, because of the volume of comparisons we do our providers also give us exclusive discounts which means you can save up to 60% getting quoted through up compared to going direct.
+However, because of the volume of comparisons we do our providers also give us exclusive discounts which means you can save up to 30% getting quoted through us compared to going direct.

-What is EFM?
-What speeds should I expect?
+What is a EFM What speeds should I expect?

 The cost will vary from provider to provider, but it normally starts from around £150 per calendar month.
 That is around half the price of a normal leased line, so it is definitely something to look into if you want the same perks as a leased line for a cheaper price.
 There are many providers that will supply EFM, you just need to look around and find the right provider for your needs.